MaRDI4NFDI/portal-compose/README.md

 * backup is pulled from https://github.com/MaRDI4NFDI/docker-backup
 * quickstatements is pulled from https://github.com/MaRDI4NFDI/docker-quickstatements

+### Notes on the traefik reverse proxy
+[traefik](https://doc.traefik.io/traefik/) is an edge router (or reverse proxies), the purpose of which is to route incoming requests to the corresponding services.
+E.g., requests to https://portal.mardi4nfdi.de are forwarded to the wikibase service.
+Services are detected and monitored automatically.

+To test traefik locally and access  ... continue HERE!

 ## Start up the containers
 Start-up the containers from the docker-compose file for development:
 ```